dhis2-chap/minimalist_example_r/README.md

       out_file: path
     command: "Rscript predict.r {model} {historic_data} {future_data} {out_file}"
 ```
+The commands then calls the Rscripts train.r and predict.r and the code under the definition of the train and predict functions ensures they are called and with the correct arguments.
+If these parts are missing the code will fail when run through CHAP, but could still work locally through isolated run.
 CHAP relies on Docker to run models defined in non-python programming languages (i.e. R), you thus need Docker installed to run your model successfully through CHAP.
 Please see the chap-core documentation for help in succeeding with this.
 After you have installed chap-core (see here for installation instructions: https://github.com/dhis2-chap/chap-core), it should be possible to run the minimalist model through CHAP as follows (remember to replace '/path/to/your/model/directory' with your local path):
 ```